FASTGEARFE2024/FE20204_FASTGEAR/README.md

 # <hr/>
 # Obstacle Management

-## Open Race
-We first start by making our steering mechs angle 0.
-Through this we can make our robot start in a straight line.

-## Obstacle Race
 To go around the obstacles, our robot looks at x and y coordinates of the obstacles and looks ath the color of the obstacles.
 To do this we used the PixyCam.
 The code uses the x and y coordinates of the obstacle according to where it is placed on the cam and the color learning ability helps us with the paths the robot should take.

 ![alt text](https://github.com/user-attachments/assets/b257af2f-facd-4b6f-86b5-3247d9d6c7da)
+## Open Race
+We first start by making our steering mechs angle 0.
+Through this we can make our robot start in a straight line, and then we reset our motor rotation and gyro sensor's value.
+The robot starts to move.
+When he reaches the lines at the corners of the area, Through its color sensor, it can understand whether to turn clockwise or counterclockwise.
+Sometimes color sensor detects the color in different values.
+Because of this we made it so; If our color sensor detects:
+Red => it turns clockwise
+Yellow => it turns clockwise
+Brown => it turns clockwise
+Blue => it turns counterclockwise
+Black => it turns counterclockwise

+## Obstacle Race

 # <hr/>